All Episodes

 Now, why the inordinate amount of coverage?

-I listened to Larry King last night in his his one attorney said it's a titillating thing.
+I listened to Larry King last night, and his one attorney said it's a titillating thing.

-Sean, nice try, but that does not explain the editorial glee in the Times this morning across the country calling the Republicans homophobic because you know the family values guy bites the dust and they're gonna throw them under the bus uh because it was a homosexual scandal.
+Sean, nice try, but that does not explain the editorial glee in the Times this morning across the country calling the Republicans homophobic because the family values guy bites the dust and they're going to throw him under the bus because it was a homosexual scandal.

 It's the sign of the Republican problem because they're homophobic.

-So if you're if you're not homophobic again, apparently, if you're pro-gay rights in a very radical sense, then you can do anything you want in public.
+So if you're not homophobic, apparently, if you're pro-gay rights in a very radical sense, then you can do anything you want in public.

-But if you're not, well, well, then then there's a different standard for you.
+But if you're not, well, then there's a different standard for you.

 That's my point.